-The instances are divided into a training, a selection and a testing subsets.
-They represent 60% (90), 20% (30) and 20% (30) of the original instances, respectively, and are splitted at random.
+The instances are divided into training, selection, and testing subsets.
+They represent 60% (90), 20% (30), and 20% (30) of the original instances, respectively, and are randomly split.

 The second step is to choose a neural network.
 For classification problems, it is usually composed by:

-Here we use 2 perceptron layers:
+Here, we use 2 perceptron layers:

 The next figure is a graphical representation of this classification neural network:

-The following chart shows how the training and selection errors decrease with the epochs during the training process.
-The final values are training error = 0.005 NSE (blue), and selection error = 0.195 NSE (orange).
+The final values are training error = 0.005 NSE (blue) and selection error = 0.195 NSE (orange).